 1 sandwich, 320 calories, 17 g fat, 8 g saturated fat, 370 mg sodium, 34 g carbs, 0 g fiber, 2 g sugar, 10 g protein

-Nearly 140 of these calories are from simple (read: nutrient-stripped) carbs in the form of a croissant crust, which is not how you want to kick off your day.
+Nearly 140 of the Hot Pocket’s calories come from simple (read: nutrient-stripped) carbs in the form of a croissant crust.
+That’s definitely not how you want to kick off your day.

 Kellogg’s Eggo Blueberry Waffles